charlpcronje/tips.docs.cronje.me/src/dos2unix.md

 ### iso

 - Characters are converted between a DOS character set (code page) and ISO character set ISO-8859-1 (Latin-1) on Unix.
 DOS characters without ISO-8859-1 equivalent, for which conversion is not possible, are converted to a dot.
 The same counts for ISO-8859-1 characters without DOS counterpart.
 - When only option "-iso" is used dos2unix will try to determine the active code page.
 When this is not possible dos2unix will use default code page CP437, which is mainly used in the USA.
 To force a specific code page use options "-437" (US), "-850" (Western European), "-860" (Portuguese), "-863" (French Canadian), or "-865" (Nordic).
 Windows code page CP1252 (Western European) is also supported with option "-1252".
-For other code pages use dos2unix in combination with iconv. iconv can convert between a long list of character encodings.
+For other code pages use dos2unix in combination with
 - Never use ISO converion on Unicode text files.
 It will corrupt UTF-8 encoded files.

 ## Some examples: